pysys-test/pysys-test/docs/UserGuide.rst

 access to the list of inherited modes (and more).

-When naming modes, TitleCase is recommended, and dot, underscore and equals characters may be used; typically dot is useful for version numbers and underscore is useful for separating out different dimensions (e.g. compression vs authentication type in the example described later in this section).
-PySys will give an error if you use different capitalization for the same mode in different places, as this would likely result in test bugs.
+When naming modes, TitleCase is recommended, and dot, underscore and equals characters may be used.
+Typically dot is useful for version numbers and underscore is useful for separating out different dimensions (e.g. compression vs authentication type in the example described later in this section).
+PySys will give an error if you use different capitalization for the same mode in different places, as this can result in test bugs.

-In large projects you may wish to configure modes in a ``pysysdirconfig.xml`` file in a parent directory rather than in ``pysystest.*``, which will by default be inherited by all nested testcases (unless an explicit ``<modes>`` configuration is provided), and so there's a single place to edit the modes list if you need to change them later.
+In large projects you may wish to configure modes in a ``pysysdirconfig.xml`` file in a parent directory rather than in ``pysystest.*``, which will by default be inherited by all nested testcases (unless an explicit modes configuration is provided), and so that there's a single place to edit the modes list if you need to change them later.

+By default the first mode in each list is "primary", so the test will only run in that one primary mode by default during local test runs (i.e. unless you supply a ``--modes`` or ``--ci`` argument).
+This is optimal when using modes to validate the same behaviour/conditions in different execution environments e.g. browsers/databases etc. It's best to choose either the fastest mode or else the one that is most likely to show up interesting issues as the primary mode.

+However when using modes to validate different *behaviours/conditions* (e.g. testing out different command line options) using a single PySysTest class, then you should designate all your modes as "primary" as you want *all of them* to execute by default in a quick local test run.
+The `pysys.config.descriptor.TestModesConfigHelper.makeAllPrimary` helper function can do this.

 The first mode listed is designated the "primary" mode which means it's the one that is used by default when running your tests without a ``--mode`` argument.
-It's best to choose either the fastest mode or else the one that is most likely to show up interesting issues as the primary mode.

 Sometimes your modes will have multiple dimensions, such as database, web browser, compression type, authentication type etc, and you may want your tests to run in all combinations of each item in each dimension list.